-II (second order): those that cannot be readily assigned to order one or three.
+II (second order): those that cannot be readily assigned to either order one or three.

 The four largest texts listed above were selected for analysis since they are long enough to develop a distribution pattern that can be meaningfully analyzed.
-I then graphed out the variants according to three categories, all variants, second order (minor) variants, and first order variants.
-The numerical results are found in the table below, and the graph follows the table.
+The numerical results are found in the following table.
+I then graphed out the variants according to the categories, as found in the table below.

 Distribution of Book of Mormon Variants